WICG/attribution-reporting-api/EVENT.md

 Controls for Attribution Source Declaration](#publisher-side-controls-for-attribution-source-declaration).

-Navigation sources may be attributed up to 3 times.
+By default, navigation sources may be attributed up to 3 times.
 Event sources may be attributed up to 1 time.

 ### Registration requests